dotnet/csharplang/proposals/improved-interpolated-strings.md

 iterations.
 We know this is safe, as `Span<T>` is a ref struct that can't be stored on the heap, and users would have to be pretty devious to manage to extract a reference to that `Span` (such as creating a method that accepts such a builder then deliberately retrieving the `Span` from the builder and returning it to the caller).
 However, allocating ahead of time produces other questions:
     * Should we eagerly stackalloc?
-What if the loop is never entered, or exists before it needs the space?
+What if the loop is never entered, or exits before it needs the space?
     * If we don't eagerly stackalloc, does that mean we introduce a hidden branch on every loop?
 Most loops likely won't care about this, but it could affect some tight loops that don't want to pay the cost.
 * Some strings can be quite big, and the appropriate amount to `stackalloc` is dependent on a number of factors, including runtime factors.
 We don't really want the C# compiler and